sinclairzx81/reactor/readme.md

 Reactor has a single buffer primitive which is used to buffer data in memory, and to act as a container for data transmitted via a stream.
-The buffer contains read and write operations, and is type passed back on OnData events.
+The buffer contains read and write operations, and is type passed back on all OnData events.

 ```csharp
 Reactor.Tcp.Server.Create(socket => {

 	socket.OnData += data => {